-- An initial minimum up-front payment payment of 30 per cent of the total GAIC liability,
+- An initial minimum up-front payment of 30% of the total GAIC liability.

-- The specific the amount payable for each stage and its due date,
+- The specific amount payable for each stage and its due date.

-- A final date for paying all the GAIC, and
+- A final date for paying all the GAIC.

-- That if you do not pay any stage by its due date, the entire GAIC amount will become payable as if the staged payment approval had never been given
+- If you do not pay any stage by its due date, the entire GAIC amount will become payable as if the staged payment approval had never been given